ahmadawais/hacktoberfest/README.md

 - [Learn Git Branching](https://learngitbranching.js.org/) — Interactive way to learn how git branching works
 - [An Introduction to Git and GitHub by Brian Yu](https://www.youtube.com/watch?v=MJUJ4wbFm_A) - CS 50 Git Tutorial
 - [Version Control with Git](https://in.udacity.com/course/version-control-with-git--ud123) — The essentials of using the version control system Git
-- [GitHub & Collaboration](https://in.udacity.com/course/github-collaboration--ud456) — The essentials of working with remote repositories
 - [How to Use Git and GitHub](https://in.udacity.com/course/how-to-use-git-and-github--ud775-india) — Effective use of version control

 ### ⚡️ Git for WordPress: